idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Family Court Records Public in Idaho State?

 Yes, most family court records are.
 According to Idaho Court Administrative Rule 32 (d), family court records in the state are subject to examination, inspection, and copying.
-This includes Idaho marriage records, divorce records, records pertaining to alimony and child support hearings and others.
-Consequently, applicable records include indexes filed by the litigants, names of all the parties to the case, calendars and dockets of court proceedings along with all the information on them, including dates, timestamps, and hearing locations; minutes and orders as well as all court clerk notices, recordings, and transcripts of all public trials, as well as pleadings, motions, and affidavits as they might relate to the case.
+This includes Idaho marriage records, divorce records, records pertaining to alimony and child support hearings, and others.
+Consequently, applicable records include indexes filed by the litigants; names of all the parties to the case, calendars and dockets of court proceedings along with all the information on them, including dates, timestamps, and hearing locations; minutes and orders as well as all court clerk notices, recordings, and transcripts of all public trials, as well as pleadings, motions, and affidavits as they might relate to the case.

 Are Idaho State Divorce Records Sealed or Public Records?

 Idaho divorce records are public and can be accessed by any interested persons.
 Each district court in all the state’s counties has public records that anyone can view.
-While these records are mostly public, there are specific cases where the court could order them sealed.
-In some of these, divorce cases are sealed to protect minors that might be victims of abuse.
+While these records are primarily public, there are specific cases where the court could order them sealed.
+In some of these, divorce cases are sealed to protect minors who might be victims of abuse.
 Other times, the court could seal records for the financial privacy of the parties involved or because the allegations initially leveled have been disproved.

 Family Court Records can include marriage records and divorce records.
 These records contain personal information of those involved and their maintenance is critical should anyone involved wish to make changes.
 Because of this both marriage and divorce records can be considered more difficult to locate and obtain than other public records, and may not be available through government sources or third party public record websites.